jonkavana/Programming-and-Scripting-EOY-Project/README.md

         plt.show()

 The following code is in relation to the histogram requirements of the project.
-We are going to the create a histogram relationshop between our four attributes, the sepal length & width, as well as the petal length & width.
+We are going to the create a histogram relationship between our four attributes, the sepal length & width, as well as the petal length & width.

-This as a code will print a hist of the sepal length
+This as a code will print a histogram of the sepal length

         plt.figure(figsize = (6, 5))
         SepalLengthHist = IrisData["sepal_length"]